gazbert/bxbot/README.md

 ### Gradle

+1. Clone the repo locally (master branch).
 1. From the project root, run `./gradlew build`.
    If you want to run the exchange integration tests, use `./gradlew integrationTests`.
    To execute both unit and integration tests, use `./gradlew build integrationTests`.
 1. To generate the Javadoc, run `./gradlew javadoc` and look in the `./build/docs/javadoc` folders of the bxbot-trading-api, bxbot-strategy-api, and bxbot-exchange-api modules.

+## Installation Guide

+The [Releases](https://github.com/gazbert/bxbot/releases) page has the stable releases, or you can grab the latest code from the head of the master branch.

+The bot runs on Linux and macOS, but there is Windows [bxbot.bat](./bxbot.bat) script under development.

+* [Oracle JDK 1.8](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html) needs to be installed on the machine you want to run the bot.
+* Edit the `config` XML files as required - see the User Guide section.

+You can use [Maven](https://maven.apache.org) or [Gradle](https://gradle.org/) to build the bot and distribution artifact.
+The instructions below are for Linux and macOS, but Windows scripts are included.

+### Maven

+1. If you plan on using your own Trading Strategies/Exchange Adapters packaged in separate jar files, you'll need to add the dependency in the [bxbot-app/pom.xml](./bxbot-app/pom.xml) - see the commented out dependency examples inside it.
+1. From the project root, run `./mvnw clean assembly:assembly` to produce the distribution artifacts `bxbot-app-<version>-dist.tar.gz` and `bxbot-app-<version>-dist.zip` in the `./target` folder.
+1. Copy either the `bxbot-app-<version>-dist.tar.gz` or the `bxbot-app-<version>-dist.zip` onto the machine you want to run the bot and unzip it someplace.
+1. Usage: `./bxbot.sh [start|stop|status]`

+### Gradle

+1. If you plan on using your own Trading Strategies/Exchange Adapters packaged in separate jar files, you'll need to add the dependency in the [bxbot-app/build.gradle](bxbot-app/build.gradle) - see the commented out dependency examples inside it.
+1. From the project root, run `./gradlew buildTarGzipDist` or `./gradlew buildZipDist` to build the distribution
+   artifact: either `bxbot-app-<version>.tar.gz` or `bxbot-app-<version>.zip` respectively.
+   It will be placed in the `./build/distributions` folder.
+1. Copy the artifact onto the machine you want to run the bot and unzip it someplace.
+1. Usage: `./bxbot.sh [start|stop|status]`

 ## Testing
 The bot has undergone basic unit testing on a _best-effort_ basis; there is a continuous integration build